Afro. Dalla meditazione su Piero della Francesca all’Informale

 Max Ihlenfeld, later known as Massimo Campigli, was born in Berlin in 1895.
 After having spent his childhood in Florence, in 1909 he moved with his family to Milan, where he came into contact with Futurist groups.
 In the first youth he manifests literary rather than pictorial propensities; a paper of his, entitled “Giornale + Strada.
 Parole in libertà” was published in Lacerba in 1914.
 During thr first World War he felt prisoner and was deported to Hungary.
 In 1919 he was sent to Paris as a correspondent of the Corriere della Sera and here he began his artistic career; in the first hard years spent in the France, Campigli alternates the profession of journalist with that of painter.

-His first exhibition was held in Rome at the Galleria Bragaglia in 1923.
+Massimo Campigli held his first exhibition in Rome at the Galleria Bragaglia in 1923.
 During the period of training he denies Futurism and approaches Cubism, from which derived the taste for a rigid geometrization of the figures.
 He moves, as a self-taught, among the most diverse experiences, trying to combine them.
 Strongly influenced by Egyptian art, which had fascinated him since he was a child, he is sensitive to the suggestions of contemporary painting, from Léger to Ozenfant to Carrà and to Picasso.
 In Paris he came into contact with the nine-hundred-century circles and joined the group of “Italiens de Paris”.